Pork

 The velvety sauce in this quick and luscious pasta finds balance with the addition of native pepperberries for an Italo-Aussie mash-up that’s sure to find a place in your repertoire.

+Bring a large saucepan of salted water to the boil for the pasta.
 Thinly slice eschalot and bacon.
 Heat oil in a large frypan over medium heat.
-Add eschalot, bacon and 1⁄4 teaspoon salt and cook, stirring occasionally, for 5 minutes or until onion has softened.
+Add eschalot, bacon and a sprinkle of salt and cook, stirring occasionally, for 5 minutes or until onion has softened.

-Thinly slice mushrooms and crush garlic.
+Thinly slice mushrooms.
 Add to frypan and cook for 4–5 minutes or until mushroom is slightly caramelised and golden.
+Crush garlic and stir through for 30 seconds or until fragrant.
+While the mushroom is cooking, continue with step 3.

-Meanwhile, cook pasta in a large saucepan of salted, boiling water for 8–10 minutes or until al dente.
+Cook pasta in a large saucepan of salted, boiling water for 9 minutes or until al dente.
 Drain, reserving 30ml (1½ tablespoons) cooking water.
 Using a mortar and pestle, grind pepperberries to a fine powder.
 Set aside.

 Add cream to frypan and cook, stirring, for 2–3 minutes or until sauce has thickened slightly and cream is hot and bubbling.